Blog post

 The power of Odoo in 10 functionalities

-Odoo-for-ecommerce is a combination of tools and platforms that are fully integrated and automated.
-It’s an e-commerce engine that contains all the necessary features to scale your e-commerce company, while keeping operating costs as low as possible.
+Odoo-for-e-commerce is a combination of tools and platforms that are fully integrated and automated.
+It’s an e-commerce engine that contains all the necessary features to scale your e-commerce company while keeping operating costs as low as possible.
 It allows you to focus on things that will grow your business like sales, marketing, product development and strategy instead of the operational, administrative and time-consuming tasks that should be done by software instead of you.

 Some of the most important features are: